LordGolias/antistasi/Antistasi/dictionary/README.md

 Dictionaries hold associated pairs `(key,value)` where:

 - keys are `"STRING"`s unsorted and (case-insensitive) unique.
-- values are any of the following types:
+- values can be any type, where the type `"OBJECT"` acts as a nested dictionary.

+While dictionaries can hold arbitrary types, they can only serialize the following types:

 - `"OBJECT"`
 - `"ARRAY"`